nitaicaro/unilist/README.md

 # unilist

 ### The Goal of this Project
-Current university rankings offer candidates lacking information about how their college experience is going to look.
+Current university rankings offer candidates lacking information about how their college experience is going to be.

 They overfocus on academic criteria, and underfocus on what matters quite a bit to college candidates - student experience.